MraDmr0/qqEvolC/README.md

 The executable outputs a file "prefix.txt" which contains, at each time step saved, the following data:
 * time ($\mu s$)
 * value of envelope function
-* wave-function of each energy level
+* occupation probability of each energy level

 ## Utilities
 The package includes a Python script "Plot.py" that allows to easily plot the occupation probability and the envelope shape as a function of time: